-(NDP.ENTRE) CERTIFICATE
+(NDP.ENTRE) CERTIFICATE Area of Study - Business Management

 This program prepares students for ownership of their own business.
 Courses have been carefully chosen to give the student the solid informational base needed to succeed in business ownership.
 All courses satisfactorily completed in this certificate program will apply to the associate in applied science degree with a major in management.